zlochina/xil-research-modification/doc/flow.md

 ## TODO
 - [ ] Theory:
     - [x] Find where RRR is applied
-    - [ ] Research how it is done, what modules are used, on what kind of dataset it is done
+    - [ ] Research how it is done, what modules are used, on what kind of dataset it is done:
+        - [ ] We can use as a template project's implementation of MLP and even Tensorflow version of MLP (multilayer percpetron).
+        - [ ] As we're gonna replace dataset to another.
+Find out how it could be done.
+I guess usage of MLP and particular datasets would be found in the same file in each of the experiment from `experiments/*.ipynb`
     - [ ] Try to experiment with input parameters
     - [ ] Understand how can I evaluate model learning, where learning is done in short time to show speed of progress, and based on input parameters
     - [ ] Finish disassemble of the [paper](./flow.md)